MZ-2500: Significant enhancement of CRTC

 In the standard model, the display peripheral which was a specification that the CPU directly writes to VRAM mapped to the memory space for each plane without having one ALU has been greatly strengthened in the same machine.
 The number of colors corresponds to an output of 256 colors in the 320x200 mode and 16 colors in the maximum 640x400 mode.
-Although not specified as a specification, it is also possible to output at a resolution of 320x400 by installing an additional video memory from the design specification of a custom chip.
+Although not defined as a specification, it is also possible to output at a resolution of 320x400 by installing an additional video memory from the design specification of a custom chip.
 In addition, simultaneous writing is supported for multiple planes, which enables high-speed drawing even for colors across planes.

-The palette board has evidence added later in design, and is designed to output specified values in 4096 colors as a palette by interrupting the circuit using a high-speed memory when outputting 16 colors.
+The palette board has evidence added later in the design and is designed to output specified values in 4096 colors as a palette by interrupting the circuit using a high-speed memory when outputting 16 colors.
 Also, from the implementation, the existence can not be determined from the software side.
 In addition to them, having a PCG has made it possible to reduce the definition of external characters as well as the background composition processing in games.

-In addition to the above display functions, the text screen is vertically smooth scroll.
+In addition to the above display functions, the text screen is a vertically smooth scroll.
 The graphics screen supports vertical and horizontal smooth scrolling.

-However, since the 256 color mode is not a packed pixel but an array of stacked planes, the display is not suitable for moving anything.
+However, since the 256-color mode is not a packed pixel but an array of stacked planes, the display is not suitable for moving anything.
 Even in this era, the speed of access to the graphic VRAM itself is not fast because there is no mechanism such as cycle steel.

-In addition, the execution of the program on the graphic VRAM is not guaranteed, and at the time of read modify write, 2 Wait is included.
+In addition, the execution of the program on the graphic VRAM is not guaranteed, and at the time of read modification write, 2 wait is included.

 Loading of kanji text VRAM

 Like Sharp's PC-9800 series and X1turbo, it is equipped with Kanji text VRAM.
 It is possible to display the font up to the second JIS standard only by writing the display code.
-Processing is much lighter than transferring a font image as a graphic from a kanji ROM, and even though it is an 8-bit machine, it has achieved a more comfortable handling of Japanese than models of the same price range.
+Processing is much lighter than transferring a font image as a graphic from a kanji ROM, and even though it is an 8-bit machine, it has achieved more comfortable handling of Japanese than models of the same price range.

 Data recorder installation

 Similar to conventional models, a software-controllable data recorder is attached.
 The head itself was in stereo, and one channel was available as a data recorder and the other as an audio track.
 During the late 1980s to early 1990s, the Japanese home computer market shifted to floppy-based software supply, and the tape drive was used only to the extent that some software required a device to play back recorded audio.
 It was also possible to use it as an answering machine as well as for voice recording.
-The tape recorder was installed for compatibility with the old model, and was removed in the MZ-2520, which is an inexpensive version in which does not have the MZ-80B / 2000 mode.
+The tape recorder was installed for compatibility with the old model and was removed in the MZ-2520, which is an inexpensive version that does not have the MZ-80B / 2000 mode.